 The funds will be posted to your student account, but will not be applied to any outstanding or future balances.
 If your bank account information is on file, it will be deposited directly into your account.
 If you have not yet signed up for a direct deposit, you can do so by completing the required information in BraveWeb.
 Otherwise, grant funds will be issued by mailed check.

-No, you must have been enrolled at UNCP for the spring 2020 semester to qualify for assistance.
+No, you must be a currently enrolled UNCP student to qualify for assistance.

 Are graduate students eligible?